-Samsung intends to add iPhone 5 to patent lawsuit against AppleAlex Wagner - Deputy Managing Editor, News Desk
+Samsung intends to add iPhone 5 to patent lawsuit against AppleAlex Wagner - Editorial Director of News and Content

 The iPhone 5 isn't set to go on sale until tomorrow morning, but that hasn't stopped Samsung from telling a court that it'll probably target the new device in one of its patent lawsuits involving Apple.
 Samsung filed a document with a San Jose court late last night explaining that it "anticipates" that it'll add the iPhone 5 to a suit that's currently making its way through the system in California.
 The company says that it'll amend its complaint against Apple after its had "a reasonable opportunity to examine the device," but that based on the information it currently has, Samsung believes that the iPhone 5 will infringe the same patents that it's brought against previous iPhone models in the case.